Discover my current regimen (since August 2015) more info

 Treating Seborrheic Dermatitis with Olive Oil: A Poor Idea

-Olive oil has a long history of use for a variety of skin issues.
+Olive oil boasts a long history of use in skincare.

 A bottle of olive oil held in hands

-• Malassezia consume the lipids in our sebum and extract certain saturated fatty acids.
+• Malassezia yeasts consume sebum lipids, extracting saturated fatty acids.

 Diagram of how malassezia degrade the sebum layer and irritate the skin

-• Olive oil is frequently used in the lab to promote malassezia growth [7]
+• Olive oil is frequently used in laboratory settings to encourage Malassezia yeast growth [6].

-Alongside triglycerides (oils), olive oil contains many other unique compounds.
-This includes vitamin e, phenol compounds, carotenoids, squalene, phytosterols, and chlorophyll.
+Beyond triglycerides, olive oil contains various other compounds such as vitamin E, phenols, carotenoids, squalene, phytosterols, and chlorophyll.

 Quality of olive oil rating guide - shows the acidity of various varieties of olive oil - Extra virgin: below 0.8% acidity, Virgin: below 1.5 acidity, Pure: a blend of virgin and refined, Olive oil: below 2.0% acidity